-Provides short-term rental subsidies to families experiencing homelessness so they can move immediately into stable housing.
+Provides short-term rental subsidies to families experiencing homelessness so they can move quickly into stable housing.

-Classified as a best practice by the National Alliance to End Homelessness, Rapid Re-Housing has emerged as the core and primary model in Washington state and across the country for impacting homelessness.
-Rapid Re-Housing shortens the amount of time that anyone spends homeless, which directly impacts our goal to make homelessness brief.
+Rapid Re-Housing is a primary solution in Washington state and across the country for helping families put homelessness behind them.
+Rapid Re-Housing shortens the amount of time that any family spends homeless, which directly impacts our goal to make homelessness brief.

 Short-term rental subsidies provided through Rapid Re-Housing programs are successful in getting people quickly housed, but they gradually zero out.
 That’s why Building Changes is adamant that Rapid Re-Housing models must include an employment component.